omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

     $ cake say:hello
     Hello World!

-Running `cake` again but without any arguments, you get a list of all available tasks and their description:
+Running `cake` again, but without any arguments, you get a list of all available tasks and their description:

     $ cake

     cake say:hello             # Description of task

-Try running `cake` inside CoffeeScript's main directory, observe the output.
+Try running `cake` inside CoffeeScript's main directory, and observe the output.

 ## Setting Up a Task to Compile Scripts (server-side applications)

-Using `coffee` on the command-line allows you to compile a directory recursively and output all resulting JavaScript files to another directory while preserving the structure.
+Using `coffee` on the command line allows you to compile a directory recursively and output all resulting JavaScript files to another directory while preserving the structure.
 Let's see how we can do that:

     $ cd ~/public/coffee-script
     $ coffee --compile --output lib/ src/

 The above command will compile all `src/*.coffee` files to `lib/*.js`.
-While working on your application you may have different directories from the ones used above, but for the sake of this example we will assume `src` and `lib`.
+Your application may have different directories from the ones used above, but for the sake of this example we will assume `src` and `lib`.
 Caveat: None of the compiled files will be executable and none will have shebangs.

 Let's move on.
 Create our compile task inside a new `Cakefile` under our project's main directory: